Shankarnag151/Montaigne/README.md

 --> Open the command prompt terminal.
 And try the following steps:-

 1).
-Enter into the Downloaded Soacil-Task Folder..
+Enter into the Downloaded Socail-Task Folder..

 2).
 Activate the Virtual Environment. using this syntax:- env\scripts\activate.bat